 The Num Num fruit I know as excellent with vanilla icecream, more dramatically attractive than strawberries, as it stains the icecream with intense pink streaks, and is fuller and more complex in taste, the tart toungue prickling fruity flavour is balanced by and integrates with the rich creamy blandness of the ice-cream.
 Beware: Once you’ve had Numnums in icecream you may never enjoy strawberries again.

-The talk was mind expanding.
-I felt especially inspired on a personal level, for the project I'm working on.
-It supplies a vehicle for taking permaculture to the next level of eco sensitivity and water conservation with indigenous plants, and integrates perfectly with the green project that is getting underway in Goodwood, to plant the library garden with vegetable gardens, a food forest and indigenous herbs that tell a story of the beautiful heritage of many young people living here.
+Loubie's talk in 2016 was mind expanding.
+I felt especially inspired now, looking back, for its application to the project I'm working on.
+The project supplies a vehicle for taking permaculture to the next level of eco sensitivity and water conservation with indigenous plants, in the form of vegetable gardens, indigenous food forests and herbs that tell a story of the beautiful heritage of many young people living here.

 Much of what I'm writing expresses my views and when I quote Loubie Rusch at certain points I will do so explicitly.
 Loubie's talk was fascinatingly detailed, embellished by beautiful photographs Her visual training is evident, from architecture to long term work as a landscape gardener, which adds to the artistry and professionalism of her delivery.

 After promoting indigenous plants for many years, she started bottling food products using a mix of indigenous and other ingredients to illustrate the potential of local plants.